gogogoghost/root-nokia2780/readme.md

 sudo cp patched/init $(systemRoot)/system/bin/init
 ```

-Now selinux is permissive and you can sideload app via [appscmd](https://github.com/kaiostech/appscmd) and **/data/local/tmp/app-uds.sock**
+Now selinux is permissive and you can sideload app via **/data/local/tmp/app-uds.sock**

+You can use [official appscmd](https://github.com/kaiostech/appscmd) with **adb forward** or [my appscmd](https://github.com/gogogoghost/appscmd)

-If you want to get root please continue.
+If you want to get root please continue

 ---